Rate This Document

 Cause

 GFortran supports the following standards: F95, F2003, F2008, F2018, GNU, and Legacy.
 By default, the -std option is set to the latest GNU standard, which has strict requirements on Fortran layout.
-The number of input parameters is inconsistent with that defined in the interface in the latest standard.
-As a result, an error is reported.
+Inconsistency between the number of passed arguments and the number of arguments in the interface definition will result in compilation errors under the latest standard.

 Procedure